fatih/gb-example/README.md

 internal packages, external third-party vendorized packages and travis integration to show all possible use cases.

-Download it and use it to play with the the [gb](http://getgb.io/) tool.
+Download it and use it to play with the [gb](http://getgb.io/) tool.

 # Usage